-The good news is that the steps to incorporating as a non-citizen are fairly simple, and there are plenty of resources available to help you along the way.
-This guide will help break down the complexities of opening your US company.
-Read on to learn how to get started.
+The good news is that there are clear options set up for starting a business in USA as a foreigner, and there are resources available to help you along the way.
+This guide will help break down the complexities of starting your US business.

 The good news is that there are a few visa options to choose from.